fredhutchio/concepts_machine_learning/notes/outline.md

 ### How do these machine learning applications work?

-There are different types of machine learning that each have their own specific applications, requirements, and interpretations.
+There are different types of machine learning and each have their own specific applications and requirements.

 Four major paradigms in machine learning:
 * **Supervised**